rapicastillo/www.rapicastillo.com/_posts/2018-11-01-ny-state-senate.md

 There is a clear path for Democrats to gain control of both chambers.
 With a Democratic governor, progressive legislations (which have been consistently blocked by a republican State Senate) now have the possibility to be passed.

-One of these legislation is the  **New York Health Act**.
-If passed — will provide comprehensive universal health care for all New Yorkers.
+One of these legislations is the  **New York Health Act**.
+If passed — NYHA will provide comprehensive universal health care for all New Yorkers.
 It [has passed the state assembly five times](http://gothamist.com/2018/08/22/nyc_universal_healthcare.php) including the last four years in a row.
-However, because of Republicans and renegade Democrats, the bill has been stopped in the state senate as well.
+However, because of Republicans and renegade Democrats (IDC), the bill has been consistently blocked in the state senate.
 [More information at Campaign for New York Health](https://www.nyhcampaign.org/)

 I was interested in visualizing the state of the State Senate elections.
 Some times, it's hard to understand the state senate map of New York, but I tried to simplify it using a hex map.
 It shows districts from rural NY with large areas having the same representation as the more compact senate districts in New York City.